cr0hn/enteletaor/doc/source/advanced.rst

 Parallel scanning
 +++++++++++++++++

 By default, enteleteaor runs 20 concurrent scanning.
-Internally it's implemented with greenlets threads.
-It means that are not "real" threads.
+Internally it's implemented with *greenlets* threads.
+It means that are not "real" Python threads.
 You can think about greenlets thread as a lightweight version of threads.

-We recommend can use 40 concurrent scanning threads.
+I recommend to use 40 concurrent scanning threads.
 Don't worry for the overload of your system, green threads will made this possible without a hungry CPU process.

-To change concurrency, you can use ``-c`` option:
+To change concurrency, we use ``-c`` option:

 .. code-block:: bash